jonklo/plex-nrk/README.rst

 A Plex plugin for Norwegian Broadcasting Corporation (NRK).

-Author: Jon Lønne <jonklo æt gmail dåt com>
+Author: Jon Lonne <jonklo at gmail dot com>

 Provides an easy to use interface for NRK's content.
 Currently includes live tv, web tv, live radio and audio/video podcasts.